mildlyinternet/mildlyinternet.github.io/_posts/code/rspec/2016-04-09-clean-and-simple-factorygirl.md

 end
 ~~~

-Now when a user is generated in your tests, the email attribute will increment,
+Everytime a user is created the value of `i` will increment, resulting in a
-ensuring that the model will always satisfy the unique constraint when using
+unique email address.
+This ensures that the model will always satisfy the unique
-default values.
+constraint when using default values.

 ~~~ ruby
 FactoryGirl.build(:user) # => user1.example.com
 FactoryGirl.build(:user) # => user2.example.com
 ~~~

-### Traits
+## Traits

 Another concept often repeated in tests is the different roles an object can
 fill.
 For example, a User with no `joined_on` date might be considered a guest